What is Wool?

 - Sorting and grading – After scouring the damaged or inferior wool is removed.
 This process is called sorting.
 The process of sorting the wool according to the length, colour and texture of fibres is called grading.

-- Carding – Before wool can be used for making fabric it is disentangled and cleaned.
+- Carding – Before the wool can be used for making fabric it is disentangled and cleaned.
 The intermixed fibres are separated to form continuous fibres.
 This process is called carding, the wood fibres are passed through a series of metal teeth to straighten the fibres.

 - Making yarn – Carded wool is twisted into a rope called silver.
 The silver is stretched and twisted into a thin yarn.
 Spinning for woollen yarns is typically done on a mule spinning machine.

-- Washing and finishing – Woollen yarn is woven or knitted into fabric which is then used to make finished products such as clothes, table cloths and bags.
+- Washing and finishing – Woollen yarn is woven or knitted into the fabric which is then used to make finished products such as clothes, table cloths and bags.

 Animals Yielding Wool

 Wool fibres are obtained from sheep, goat, angora rabbits, goats, alpaca and even camels.

 - Sheep – Most sheep have two types of hair from which the wool is obtained.
 The outer coarse hair is known as Kemp.
 The fine, soft undercoat close to the skin is the true wool from which wool fibre is obtained.

 - Cashmere goat – The fine soft fibre obtained from the undercoat of the cashmere goat is called cashmere.
 The outer coat hair fibres are quite coarse and high quality cashmere is obtained by “dehairing” or combing.
 Cashmere goats are found only in mountain regions of China.